SamuLumio/object-settings/README.md

 (uses [appdirs](https://github.com/ActiveState/appdirs) package for paths).
 You can also set a custom directory for e.g. running in a Docker container.

+Setting values are also automatically read from enviroment variables if they are provided (in the standard envvar form of APPNAME_SETTING_NAME).

 Value validation